papajessie/swcdocs/translate.md

     dia_anh40_03_r 'You must retrieve as many fragments as you can before the Empire is able to recover them.
 Seek out supply crates likely to contain them.' dia_anh40_04_e 'You are cleared to use any means necessary.
 Claim the crates by force, or trade for them.
 End of message.
 Good luck, Commander.' dia_anh40_04_r 'Use any means at your disposal, Commander, whether through battle or trade.
-May the Force be with you.' dia_arcBiome_Jetpack_01_e "After so much time on Tatooine, I can't believe how cold Hoth gets!
+May the Force be with you.' dia_anh40rr_00_e "It's been a while, Operative.
+I have some information, about a certain battle station, that you might find interesting." dia_anh40rr_00_r "It's been a while, Agent.
+I have some information, about a certain battle station, that you might find interesting." dia_anh40rr_01 "As you might know, the Death Star shot all kinds of debris into space when it exploded.
+That includes data fragments from the station's computer." dia_anh40rr_02 'Certain enterprising individuals have been collecting those very data fragments and packaging them in high-grade crates.' dia_anh40rr_03 "I've seen data fragments for powerful equipment..." dia_anh40rr_04 '...as well as some useful droid schematics.' dia_anh40rr_05_e "The black market is buzzing, Operative.
+Don't wait to hunt down these crates.
+I'm always happy to sell you some.
+You know me, I never refuse crystals." dia_anh40rr_05_r "The black market is buzzing, Agent.
+Don't wait to hunt down these crates.
+I'm always happy to sell you some.
+You know me, I never refuse crystals." dia_arcBiome_Jetpack_01_e "After so much time on Tatooine, I can't believe how cold Hoth gets!
 Our Jetpack Troopers need some new equipment so they don't freeze, flying through the winds." dia_arcBiome_Jetpack_01_r "After so much time on Tatooine, I can't believe how cold Hoth gets!
 Our Jump Troopers need some new equipment so they don't freeze, flying through the winds." dia_arcBiome_Jetpack_02_e "These modified jetpacks can fly faster and deal more damage, even on a frozen rock like Hoth.
 Ice and snow won't stop us, partner.
 We'll meet the Rebels head on!"